-English is the primary language of 99.4% of the students attending North Reading schools.
+English is the primary language of the students attending North Reading schools.
 English is the only language spoken by the current counseling staff in each of the district's schools.
 For students with English as a second language, agencies offering counseling services will be identified.
 Primary languages other than English spoken by students in North Reading Schools include: Mandarin Chinese, French, Indonesian, Russian, and Dutch.
+All documents and information will be made available in students and families primary language upon request or indicated by the student's home language survey.